Zeneric09/zen-s-GTA-SA-mod-list/README.md

 Create a folder in the modloader folder and name it as "1" (directory structure set up like this: gtasa/modloader/1/) and put all mods from this zen gta sa mod list into that "1" folder unless stated differently.

-[CLEO 5 + Silent Loader](https://github.com/cleolibrary/CLEO5/releases) - (pick the silent loader version). read the readme for install instruction (not to be placed in "1" folder!).
+[CLEO 4](https://www.mixmods.com.br/2020/10/biblioteca-cleo-4-4/) - (pick cleo 4). read the readme for install instruction (not to be placed in "1" folder!).

+[Silent Loader](https://www.gtagarage.com/mods/show.php?id=21709) - read the readme for install instruction.

 [NoDEP](https://www.mixmods.com.br/2015/03/nodep-desativar-dep/) - read the readme for install instruction.